CalebCourier/engineering-blog/_posts/2015-07-30-avoiding-mocks.md

 In the real world, we use the same RealAccessTokenService to gather the input before calling our data-in, data-out function.
 Instead of passing "how to gather input" we're passing {{"the input" | sc: "pass" }} as data.
 This is the simplest structure.

-Whenever you see mocking in Scala, look for an opportunity to separate {{"decisionmaking code"|sc:"logic"}} from {{"interface code"|sc:"interface"}}.
+Whenever you see mocking in Scala, look for an opportunity to separate {{"decision-making code"|sc:"logic"}} from {{"interface code"|sc:"interface"}}.
 Consider these styles instead.

 Thanks to [Duana](https://twitter.com/starkcoffee) for asking me these questions and providing the example.